-The Project property and its immediate surroundings are characterized by relatively flat, undeveloped land with scattered vegetation.
-The Project property does not contain any landmarks or scenic resources, such as trees, rock outcroppings, and historic buildings that would be damaged by the proposed development.
+The project property and its immediate surroundings are characterized by relatively flat, undeveloped land with scattered vegetation.
+The project property does not contain any landmarks or scenic resources, such as trees, rock outcroppings, or historic buildings that would be damaged by the proposed development.
 The vacant condition has been representative of the property since at least 1953.
-As such, no evidence of recognizable potential historic resources are known to be on-site.
+As such, no evidence of recognizable potential historic resources is known to be on-site.

 The purpose of the State Scenic Highway Program is to preserve and protect scenic State highway corridors from change that would diminish the aesthetic value of lands adjacent to highways.
 State highways can be officially designated as Scenic Highways or be determined to be eligible for designation.
-The status of a state scenic highway changes from eligible to "officially designated" when a local jurisdiction adopts a scenic corridor protection program and the California Department of
+The status of a state scenic highway changes from eligible to "officially designated" when a local jurisdiction adopts a scenic corridor protection program and the California Department of Transportation (Caltrans) approves the designation as a Scenic Highway.
+The project property is not located adjacent to any existing highway or freeway.
+The Caltrans status map of scenic highway designations indicates that Highway 62, from north of Interstate 10 to the San Bernardino County line, is considered an Eligible State Scenic Highway, but is not officially designated.
+The distance between the project and Highway 62 is approximately 4 miles.